emilyscassidy/emilyscassidy.github.io/index.md

 ---

 ### About
-I'm an environmental researcher and writer.
+Emily Cassidy is an environmental researcher and award-winning science writer.
+Her research has been featured in _National Geographic_, _Vox_, and _NBC News_.
-Currently, I'm a science writer and contractor for NASA's Earth Science Data Systems Program.
+Currently, Emily is a science writer and contractor for NASA's Earth Science Data Systems Program.
+She writes about how NASA's Earth science data and changing cyberinfrastructure.

-### Research
-In graduate school I studied global food production.

----

-### Pathway to Science
+### Writing

 [cims]: https://caos.cims.nyu.edu/